salesforce-misc/Data-Lake-for-Nonprofits/README.md

 - Download the amplify-xxx.zip file
 - Follow the instructions in the <a href="https://github.com/salesforce-misc/Data-Lake-for-Nonprofits/blob/main/docs/UserGuide.md">user guide</a>

+## Bug Reports

+For challeneges with application deployment, go to the <a href="https://github.com/salesforce-misc/Data-Lake-for-Nonprofits/issues">issues tab</a>and create a new issue with the type "bug report"

 ## User Guide

 Follow the instructions <a href="https://github.com/salesforce-misc/Data-Lake-for-Nonprofit-Cloud/blob/main/docs/UserGuide.md">here</a>